graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

 Nominally we would have a `graphql.schema.DataFetcher` on `issues` that returns a list of issues and one on the field `comments` that returns the list of comments for each issue `source` object.

-As you can see this naively creates an N+1 problem where we need to fetch data multiple times, one for each `issue` object in isolation.
+As you can see this naively creates an *N+1 problem* where we need to fetch data multiple times, one for each `issue` object in isolation.

 We could attack this using the `org.dataloader.DataLoader` pattern but there is another way which will discuss in this article.

-# Look ahead
+# Look ahead via DataFetchingFieldSelectionSet

 The data fetcher behind the `issues` field is able to look ahead and see what sub fields are being asked for.
 In this case it knows that `comments` are being asked for and hence it could prefetch them at the same time.

-`graphql.schema.DataFetchingEnvironment#getSelectionSet` can be used by data fetcher code to get the selection set of fields for a given parent field.
+`graphql.schema.DataFetchingEnvironment#getSelectionSet` (aka `graphql.schema.DataFetchingFieldSelectionSet`) can be used by data fetcher code to get the selection set of fields for a given parent field.

 {{< highlight Java "linenos=table" >}}
         DataFetcher issueDataFetcher = environment -> {